Numbers of Covid deaths, admissions to hospitals witness significant jump in Delhi | Health

 Numbers of Covid deaths, admissions to hospitals witness significant jump in Delhi

-The third wave has started in the city, he said.Jain said the Delhi government had been sending the samples of all the coronavirus patients for genome sequencing to determine if the Omicron variant of the virus had spread in the country.It was just an academic exercise...
+Such numbers were last witnessed at the end of May last year.According to Delhi Health Minister Satyendar Jain, the third wave of COVID-19 has hit the city.Jain said the Delhi government had been sending the samples of all the coronavirus patients for genome sequencing to determine if the Omicron variant of the virus had spread in the country.It was just an academic exercise...

 - Country: